Want to Work in Machine Learning? [2025 Career & Industry Guide]

 What Does a Machine Learning Professional Do?

-There are several types of machine learning professionals, and job responsibilities may overlap with other roles, depending on the size of an organization.
-In general, machine learning deals with complex challenges.
+There are several types of machine learning professionals, and some job responsibilities may overlap with other roles, depending on the size of an organization.
+In general, working with machine learning deals with complex challenges and often includes the following job duties:

 “People interested in machine learning are often problem solvers,” according to U.S. News & World Report.
 “They are motivated by the challenge of finding patterns that others can’t see.
 They develop tools that can sift through huge datasets and find the commonalities.
 They want to turn the unknown into the known and help make better decisions and produce better results.”